adaliszk/web-toolbox/helpers/json-api/README.md

 ### Usage

-1. Install the package `yarn add -D @adaliszk/json-api`
+1. Install the package `pnpm install -D @adaliszk/json-api`
 2. Annotate your function with types

 ### Versioning